oVirt/ovirt-ansible/README.md

 [![Build Status](https://travis-ci.org/oVirt/ovirt-ansible.svg?branch=master)](https://travis-ci.org/oVirt/ovirt-ansible)

-# oVirt Ansible
+# oVirt Ansible Roles

-This repository contains various Ansible roles that can be used to manage oVirt.
+oVirt maintains multiple Ansible roles that can be deployed to easily configure and manage various parts of the oVirt infrustructure.
+Ansible roles provide a method of modularizing your Ansible code, in other words; it enables you to break up large playbooks into smaller reusable files.
+This enables you to have a separate role for each component of the infrustructure, and allows you to reuse and share roles with other users.
+For more information about roles, see [Creating Reusable Playbooks] in the Ansible Documentation.

+The oVirt roles can be divided into two types of roles: Logical roles and Component roles.

 ## Logical Roles